Chablis (AOC): Appellation and classification

 The main Chablis Appellation d'Origine Contrôlée was designated on January 13, 1938, but the junior appellation of Petit Chablis was not designated until January 5, 1944.
 All the vineyards in Chablis are covered by four appellations with different levels of classification, reflecting all-important differences in soil and slope in this northerly region.
 At the top of the classification are the seven Grand Cru vineyards, which are all located on a single hillside near the town of Chablis.
 Second in quality are the Premier Cru vineyards, which numbered 40 at the turn of the 21st century, covering an area of 1853 acre.
 Next is the generic AOC Chablis which, at 7067 acre, is the largest appellation by far in the region and the one exhibits the most variability between producers and vintages.
 At the lowest end of the classification is "Petit Chablis" which includes the outlying land.
-As of 2004, 1380 acre of a permitted 4448 acre in the Petit Chablis appellation was planted.
+As of 2004, 1380 acre of a permitted 4448 acre in the Petit Chablis appellation were planted.

 Soil and slope plays a major role in delineating the quality differences.
 Many of the Premier Crus, and all the Grand Crus vineyards, are planted along the valley of the Serein river as it flows into the Yonne.
 The Grand Crus and some of the most highly rated Premiers Crus (Mont de Milieu, Montée de Tonnerre, Fourchaume) are located on southwest facing slopes; these receive the maximum amount of sun exposure.
 The rest of the Premiers Crus are on southeast facing slopes.